 Regardless of when you choose to visit San Francisco, be sure to bring plenty of layers.
 Similar to other California coastal cities/towns, the weather here can be so unpredictable (one minute brisk and foggy, the next minute warm and sunny).
 Below is a photo of a chilly, brisk, and foggy afternoon in mid-July!

-ESSENTIAL TIPS FOR SAN FRANCISCO, CA
+ESSENTIAL TIPS FOR SAN FRANCISCO, CALIFORNIA

 - If you’re driving into the city from elsewhere, be prepared for the horrendous Bay Area traffic, especially on weekdays during the morning and afternoon rush hours.
 The same goes for driving out of the city!
 Hopping onto the bridge to leave San Francisco could take almost an hour during rush hour.
 Plan your drives accordingly to avoid traffic.